jtpurp/Composite-Concrete-Beam-Design/README.md

 # Prestressed-Concrete-Beam-Design
+Example Problem Statement and Design Methodology shown below, relative to the Composite Concrete Beam Design Project Example pdf file.
+The Mathcad file can be altered with different design parameters to represent another composite concrete beam and loading scenario if desired.

 Problem Statement

 Given a 100 ft. simple span composite decked bulb T beam with 12-straight 1/2in. diameter 270 ksi low relaxation steel pretensioning strands and a draped post-tensioned tendon (see Figure 1).
 Determine the service stresses in the beam, size of the post-tensioning tendon